-His six years in New York did yield other creative dividends however, most importantly Second Person, a feature film written and director by Emerson that was selected for the San Francisco International Film Festival.
+His six years in New York did yield other creative dividends however, most importantly Second Person, a feature film written and director by Emerson that was selected for the San Francisco Film Arts Festival.
 He also published a collection of poetry.
 But with daily life in the Big Apple wearing him down, Emerson decided to move back to the Bay Area, settling in Berkeley with his fiancée in 1994.

 The next year Emerson released his first solo album, Until, a captivating collection of songs featuring a cast of Bay Area jazz heavyweights.
 Described in Acoustic Guitar magazine as a project marked by “romantic yearnings and blue musing,” the album opened doors to important San Francisco venues like Café du Nord and Bruno’s where Emerson collaborated with stellar musicians such as Norah Jones bassist Lee Alexander, Tom Waits drummer Andy Borger, and Charlie Hunter and Ratdog saxophonist Dave Ellis.

 The creative ferment of this period led to Emerson’s 2000 album, Set in Motion, a blend of ‘60s cool jazz and ‘70s soul that received widespread acclaim, including a description in SF Weekly that likened the slinky sound to the “early ‘70s soul of Al Green,” while noting that it’s “Emerson’s voice that makes the music intimate and inescapable.”